 Another good reason you'd get into blogger outreach is if you have a product, both digital or physical, and you want to get it out there.
 You could ask influencers to review it and/or promote it to their audiences.

 But whatever it is you want out of your outreach campaign, write it down.

-A share from an influencer with a large social media following can get you some traffic.
+A share from an influencer with a large social media following can get you a lot of traffic.

-A backlink can get you better search rankings.
+A backlink from an authoritative site can get you better search rankings.

 A guest post can get you targeted traffic, email subscribers, a quality backlink, and even some authority.

-Now that you know what you want, it's time to make your list of influential people.
+Now that you know what you want, it's time to make a list of influential people.

 To do this, you will first need to open up a word doc.
 Preferably an Excel sheet or Google spreadsheet.

 You can copy the one in the screenshot above.
 It will only take you 2 minutes to make.

 Now, depending on your goal, you'll have to carefully choose the people you want on your outreach list.